 4. Respect For Laws, Policies and Regulations

-Students need to respect and comply with the laws, policies, and regulations at all levels of CHSU the local community, the State of California, and the federal government.
+Students must respect and comply with the laws, policies, and regulations at all levels of CHSU the local community, the State of California, and the federal government.

 Violation of the Code of Professional Conduct

 Professionalism is a core competency for all CHSU students.
-And is monitored through the students enrollment at CHSU.
-If a professional misconduct is observed the incident the students should be referred to the Office of Student Affairs.
+When a professional misconduct is alleged, the incident should be described on the Professional Observation Form.
 It is not possible to enumerate all forms of inappropriate or unprofessional behavior however, the following are examples of behavior that constitute a violation of University policy.

-- Harm, abuse, bullying, hazing, damage, or theft to or of any individual or property;
+- Harm, abuse, hazing, damage, or theft to or of any individual or property;

 - Physical or verbal bullying or the threat of such abuse to any individual;

-- Disrupting teaching, research, administrative or student functions of the University;
+- Disrupting the learning environment, research, administrative or student functions of the University;

 - Convictions for violation of federal, state or local laws, felonies or misdemeanors, excluding minor traffic violations;